zhenyuwei99/Lammps_Toolbox/README.md

 # Installation

-Xpen a new terminal and move to the folder you want to download this code, conducting:
+Open a new terminal and move to the folder you want to download this code, conducting:

 ```bash
 git clone https://github.com/zhenyuwei99/Lammps_Toolbox.git